 Did you forget to finish your glass of wine yesterday and it has lost its sparkle overnight?
 Before washing it down the sink, consider using it in cooking, or even baking.
 You’ll be surprised how much goodness it can still create.

-In a large mixing bowl cream the margarine, the flour and the wine together until smooth.
+- In a large mixing bowl, work the margarine, the flour and the wine together until smooth.
 Cover and let stand in a cold place for an hour.

-Dust a rolling board and your hands with flour.
-Transfer the dough onto the board and divide into two parts.
+- Dust a rolling board and your hands with flour.
+Transfer the dough onto the board and divide into halves.
 Form two balls and roll each one out until it is about ½ cm thick.
 Remember to dust the board and your hands with more flour whenever the dough starts sticking.